afaguilarr/go-example-webserver/README.md

 go mod tidy
 ```

+## Adding or updating Python dependencies
+So far I've been adding these manually to the `test/requirements.txt` file.
+After that, we need to re-build the python container.

 ## Dependabot
 This repo uses Dependabot to keep its Go dependencies up to date.
 The config was created following this blog article: https://github.blog/2020-06-01-keep-all-your-packages-up-to-date-with-dependabot/